 Each action type serves a different purpose for the user.
 Normally, the primary action has a positive result, such as a dialog confirmation or form submission, while the secondary action is its negation, such as canceling a dialog’s action or returning to the previous step in a form.
 Sometimes, though, these roles are flipped — the Destructive primary actions section later in this article describes these situations.

-The presented order of actions in an interface is a hotly debated topic among UX designers (see this UX StackExchange question and the above tweet).
+The presented order of actions in an interface is a hotly debated topic among UX designers (see this UX StackExchange question).
 The two sides of the argument are (as I have defined):

 Linguistic order (Primary action | Secondary action)